As part of your Workable plan, you can seamlessly send job offers to candidates by adding Offer Templates to your

 The option to set up approval workflows is available with the Workable Annual plan.
 Approvers will be able to review and approve the offer details before the official offer is sent to a candidate.

 Only Workable admins can set up offer templates through the process above.
 However, on most Workable plans, both hiring managers and admins will be able to choose from any of the templates on the account when they want to send an offer.

-On a Workable Enterprise plan you can create restrictions to determine which offer templates will be available for which jobs.
+On a Workable Pro or Enterprise plan you can create restrictions to determine which offer templates will be available for which jobs.
 This can help to reduce confusion or miscommunication when sending an offer.

 When a candidate is in the Offer stage, you’ll see a new interaction icon appear.
 Click the stamp icon to prepare an offer template to be sent to the candidate to sign.

 If you’ve added multiple offer templates you’ll be able to preview them and choose a specific template to continue with.